suricactus/OpenTopography-DEM-Downloader-qgis-plugin/README.md

 ** You will need an API Key to download these DEMs as per requirement of the OpenTopography.org.
 Read detail insturction to get an API Key here.. https://opentopography.org/blog/introducing-api-keys-access-opentopography-global-datasets

+## Development

+1. Fork this repo.
+2. Clone on the local machine.
+3. Setup [pre-commit](https://pre-commit.com/).
+Run `pre-commit install` in the root directory of this repository.
+4. Enjoy!